 For courses where students choose the Pass/Fail option, regardless of the grade that would have been earned during the term, the student will be assigned either a Pass (P) or Fail (U).
 Pass will be earned when the grade would ordinarily have been between A and D- (undergraduate courses) or A and C- (graduate courses), while Fail will be earned if the student's grade is below D- (undergraduate) or C- (graduate).
 A Pass will count as having successfully completed the course for purposes of academic progress, and the student will receive course credit, but no quality points will be earned, meaning it will not affect the student's GPA either positively or negatively.
 A Fail (U) will not count as having successfully completed the course, meaning no course credit will be received, but likewise will not affect the student's GPA.

 Please note that while a Pass/Fail grade is what will be recorded on the transcript, the traditional letter grade will also be retained for course prerequisite purposes.
-If you are in a program that requires licensure or certification this may be relevant, and students should consult with their advisors, and, if applicable, with Athletics, Financial Aid, and/or International Student Office before selecting to go to Pass/Fail for courses.
+If you are in a program that requires licensure or certification this may be relevant, and students should consult with their advisors, and, if applicable, with Athletics, Financial Aid, and/or Immigration Services Office before selecting to go to Pass/Fail for courses.
 All students should check with their advisors about the advisability of the Pass/Fail option.

 ACADEMIC STANDING: Students currently on academic probation of any kind will not be penalized based on their grades during this period.